jamesaevans/amplitude-dev-center/docs/data/destinations/google-analytics-4-gtag.md

     Amplitude is working on a beta version of BigQuery Import for GA4.
 Contact [dwh+GA4beta@amplitude.com](mailto:dwh+GA4beta@amplitude.com) to learn more.
 For more information about importing BiqQuery data in to Amplitude, see the [BigQuery Source documentation](/data/sources/bigquery).

+## Use cases

+By sending events from Amplitude to GA4, customers can enrich GA4’s data collection capabilities, deepen their understanding of user journeys, and integrate product and marketing insights.
+This approach is crucial for optimizing user acquisition, retention, and enhancing the overall user experience.
+Click[[here](https://amplitude.com/blog/GA4-amplitude-hybrid-tracking) detailed guide from McGaw that walks through the end-to-end use case of leveraging this GA4 streaming integration.

 ## Setup

 ### Prerequisites